Language of Love

 “Mommy…can I have some milk, please?”

-More often than not, when the normal means of communication (language) breaks down, you sometimes have to resort to using your hands to communicate.
+More often than not, when the standard means of communication (language) breaks down, you sometimes have to resort to using your hands to communicate.
 My experience in the grocery store last week trying to buy lemons would be a great example.

 As I sat in St. Mark’s on Good Friday, there was a moment when I was spoken to in a different kind of language.
 It was the language of Love.
 For on this day, we remembered the death of Jesus on the Cross intentionally and distinctly.
 It was a day of action.
 Of silence.
 God was speaking through body language.